lshpaner/lshpaner/content/home/accomplishments.md

   description = "The Analytics Individual Qualification is a demonstration of proficiency in Google Analytics"

 [[item]]
-  organization = "University of San Diego Applied Data Science Master’s Program & San Diego Tech Hub" organization_url = "https://sandiegotechhub.com/data-science/" title = "Data Science for Good" url = ""
+  organization = "University of San Diego Applied Data Science Master’s Program in Partnership with San Diego Tech Hub" organization_url = "https://sandiegotechhub.com/data-science/" title = "Data Science for Good" url = ""